What Is Skin Cancer?

 Skin cancer detection begins at home.
 Regularly checking your skin, preferably once a month, is important in order to detect any irregularities which may be indicative of skin cancer.
 When checking yourself, you should be mindful of the marks on your skin, so you can readily notice any changes to your normal skin pattern, such as new moles or changes in existing moles.

 If you notice anything concerning or otherwise unusual during a self-check, it is best to consult with a physician to determine if treatment is necessary.

 Some doctors perform skin exams as part of their routine physical examinations.
 When performing a physical examination, your doctor will record the details of any areas of skin suspicious for skin cancer and other abnormalities, if applicable.
-Your doctor will review the results of your physical exam and a comprehensive medical history collected when you come to our practice, and determine if a biopsy is necessary.
+Our specialists collect information regarding medical history, surgical history, social history, and family history; conduct laboratory testing; and review radiological studies to approach patient care in the most comprehensive and personalized manner.
+Your doctor will determine if a biopsy is necessary.
 A biopsy is a collection of a small amount of body tissue suspected, in this case, to be involved by cancer to be sent for laboratory analysis.
 Your physician might also check to see if your lymph nodes are enlarged.

 Stages of Skin Cancer

 “Staging” occurs when a physician uses test and scan results to determine which parts of the body are involved by cancer, in this case skin cancer.
 Staging is important because different stages of skin cancer are better addressed with treatments which may differ in amount, combination, or type.
 Although the staging system for melanomatous skin cancer (melanoma) is slightly different from that used for non-melanomatous skin cancers, such as basal or squamous cell carcinoma, the stages are described generally as follows based on the staging system agreed upon by the American Joint Committee on Cancer (AJCC):